-Outer North West HG2-16 Further No change.
-Amend SA score Creskeld Lane, Bramhope assessment required to - HG2-17 Further Amend the site requirements to state: Amend SA score Breary Lane East, Bramhope assessment required "Listed Building: The site is in the setting of a Listed Building.
-Any development should preserve the special architectural or historic interest of Listed Buildings and their setting.
-A significant buffer on the northern boundary of the site is required, with development being sited away from Breary Lane East, taking account of the topography and ridge lines, to ensure that key views from Breary Lane East are protected.
+Outer North West est HG2-16 Further No change.
+Amend SA score Creskeld assessment to - Lane, required Bramhope HG2-17 Further Amend the site requirements to state: Amend SA score Breary Lane assessment "Listed Building: The site is in the setting of a Listed Building.
+Any development should preserve to - East, required the special architectural or historic interest of Listed Buildings and their setting.
+A significant Bramhope buffer on the northern boundary of the site is required, with development being sited away from Breary Lane East, taking account of the topography and ridge lines, to ensure that key views from Breary Lane East are protected.
 Further guidance is provided in the Heritage Background Paper."
 "Conservation Area: The site is partly within and adjacent to Bramhope Conservation Area.
 Any development should preserve or enhance the character or appearance of the Conservation Area.
 A significant buffer on the northern boundary of the site is required, with development being sited away from Breary Lane East, taking account of the topography and ridge lines, to ensure that key views from Breary Lane East are protected.
 Additional landscaping should also be provided to the southern site boundary with the A660.
-Further guidance is provided in the Heritage Background Paper." to - HG2-18 Further Amend the site requirements to state: Amend SA score Church Lane, Adel assessment required "Listed Buildings: The site is in the setting of a Listed Building.
-Any development should preserve the special architectural or historic interest of Listed Buildings and their setting.
+Further guidance is provided in the Heritage Background Paper."
+HG2-18 Further Amend the site requirements to state: Amend SA score Church Lane, assessment "Listed Buildings: The site is in the setting of a Listed Building.
+Any development should preserve to - Adel required the special architectural or historic interest of Listed Buildings and their setting.
 The isolated setting of the Grade I listed St John's church contributes to its significance.
 No built development should take place on the fields to the east of the Beck, which should retain a natural rural character.
 Landscaping should be provided to the rear of the developed area to screen the development and integrate it into the surrounding landscape.
 Further guidance on this is provided in the Heritage Background Paper."
 "Conservation Area: The site affects the setting of Adel Conservation Area.
 Any development should preserve or enhance the character or appearance of the Conservation Area.
 No built development should take place on the fields to the east of the Beck, which should retain a natural rural character.
-Landscaping should be provided to the rear of the developed area to screen the development and integrate it into the surrounding landscape.
-Further guidance on this is provided in the Heritage Background Paper." to -
+Landscaping should be provided to the rear of the developed area to this is provided in the Heritage Background Paper."